ashvilleneuve/nice-scraper/README.md

 This is a javascript bookmarklet and shell script that will (theoretically) let you pull Nice scheduling data into your Google calendar automatically.
-It's an ugly solution, but might be the best one we have for now.
+It's an ugly solution, but might be the only one we have for now.

 To use it, you'll need to: